ngryan3/RyanBrand/README.md

 https://trello.com/b/EsuXm2Hu/raw-ryan

 ## How to use our app:
+npm install
+npm start
+(inside of the ryanbrand folder)

 You can use the header to navigate to most pages on the app.
 This includes the home page, the catalogue, the about ryan page, the login/register page, and the cart page.

 On the home page, you can click the button in the middle to reach the catalogue.